fuhry/fuhry.com/pages/cars/buying.md

 [JeepForum](http://www.jeepforum.com/) is chock-full of really well written pictoral guides and comprehensive documentation of common Jeep problems.

 Generations are referred to by the two letter code, usually ending in "J".
-ZJ is Bonnie's Grand Cherokee.
+ZJ is all Grand Cherokees from model year 1992 to 1998.
 There's a few others.
 Google it.

 #### Subaru